Speedup of the Quantum Adiabatic Algorithm using Delocalization Catalysis: Conclusions and Future Directions

 It is important to point out that the concepts are not limited to the RFIM.
 The method is based on identifying the paths that the system needs to follow in order to optimize its configuration efficiently.
 In the RFIM, this is domain wall motion.
 Then one chooses a catalyst that delocalizes the degrees of freedom for these paths.
 We conjecture that if a catalyst Hamiltonian can be found that changes the model from one that is MBL to one that is MBD, then gap amplification and speedup of the QAA can be achieved, even in the degree of freedom is not a domain wall.

 In future work, one may reverse the logic to use the speedup in condensed-matter research to investigate the existence of the MBL-MBD transition in specific models.

-Also, we note that the quantum optimization results may be improved by increasing the number of parameters and classically optimizing over different catalyst terms and the schedule of the catalysis.
+Finally, we note that the quantum optimization results may be improved by increasing the number of parameters and classically optimizing over different catalyst terms and the schedule of the catalysis.

-\acknowledgments We thank B. Ozguler, M. G. Vavilov and Tao Xiang for useful discussions.
+\acknowledgments We thank B. Ozguler, M. G. Vavilov, Tao Xiang and Yunlong Yu for useful discussions.
 We acknowledge the use of IBM Quantum services for this work.